How to take on an apprentice and what you need to consider

 - Providing the apprentice with all the usual benefits that all other employees receive (e.g. maternity leave, holiday pay and company benefits).

-As such, you must have health and safety guidelines in place and provide your staff with health and safety training so every precaution has been taken to ensure the safety of your workforce.
+As such, you must have health and safety guidelines in place and provide your staff with training so every precaution has been taken to ensure the safety of your workforce.

-An apprentice could be aged under 18 years and so is still classed as a minor.
+An apprentice could be under 18 years of age.
 So if you take them on you need to be aware of the Health & Safety rules regarding minors.

-Some examples of the considerations that an employer who is thinking of taking on an apprentice who is under 18 include making sure that young people employed are not exposed to risk due to:
+An example of a consideration that an employer will have to take into account, is making sure that young people employed are not exposed to risk due to:

 - lack of experience